mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 Provides a set of specific functions to handle Sprites such as positioning, color, pattern assignment, visibility and EarlyClock.

 This is intended for use only with the TMS9918A VDP.
-It can be used in Graphic3 mode (Screen 4) on the V9938 or higher, but will not display correctly, as the color mapping and EarlyClock functions will not work because they must write to a separate color table.
-This functionality has not been added to reduce size.

-It is complemented with the [VDP TMS9918A MSXBIOS Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen (screen and sprites mode).

 It uses the functions from the MSX BIOS, so it is designed to create applications in ROM or MSXBASIC environments.

-Since the current version you can display moving figures (Sprites), using the PUTSPRITE function (similar to MSX-BASIC), but you also have the [VDP_SPRITES_MSXBIOS](https://github.com/mvac7/SDCC_VDP_SPRITES_MSXROM_Lib) library that improves the management of Sprite parameters.

-You also have a [VDP_TMS9918A](https://github.com/mvac7/SDCC_VDP_TMS9918A_Lib) library where all functions are programmed without using the BIOS.
-It is designed for use in environments such as DOS or 48K ROMs, although you can also use it in other environments such as ROMs or MSX-BASIC.
-The advantage of using the BIOS is that the library is more compact and guarantees compatibility between different MSX models, but it has the disadvantage of being slow.
+It is complemented with the [VDP_TMS9918A_MSXBIOS Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen and sprites mode.

+You can combine the use of this library's functions with the PUTSPRITE function included in the VDP_TMS9918A library, which allows for a more agile way of initializing a Sprite.

+It can be used in Graphic 3 mode (Screen 4) on the V9938 or higher, but will not display correctly, as the color mapping and EarlyClock functions will not work because they must write to a separate color table.
+This functionality has not been added to this library to keep its size small.

 Use them for developing MSX applications using [Small Device C Compiler (SDCC)](http://sdcc.sourceforge.net/) cross compiler.